 The pair was first displayed at the National Museum of American History in an exhibition called “1939″ (the year “Wizard of Oz” was released).
 That exhibit ran through 2012, and the shoes are now part of the museum’s permanent “American Stories” collection.

-A second pair is set to be put on display in late 2017, when the Academy of Motion Pictures Arts and Sciences — the organization behind the Oscars — opens its first museum in Los Angeles.
+A second pair of ruby slippers is set to be put on display in late 2017, when the Academy of Motion Pictures Arts and Sciences — the organization behind the Oscars — opens its first museum in Los Angeles.

 The ruby slippers to be put on display are said to be the shoes that received the coveted close ups in the film — including the now famous heel clicks that send Dorothy back to Kansas — thus making them the holy grail of all Hollywood memorabilia, and most valuable of the four pairs that were worn by Garland, according to film historians.
 Upping their value is that they’re nicknamed the “Witch’s Shoes,” since they were the pair taken from the feet of the Wicked Witch of the East in the film.